MattConrad/ink/cate-netcore/README-netcore.txt

 It is basically a copy of the inklecate source code into a fresh .NET Core project, referencing a modified version of the runtime.
 There are a few code changes tagged with //CATE-NETCORE.

+There are also some IMPORTANT tweaks to the .csproj.
+You WILL want to note the .csproj changes.

 For this project to build, you also have to make a ton of accessibility changes to the runtime.
 See the README there for details.